edithturn/CKAD-training/Categories/Application-Design-and-Build.md

 # Multi-Containers

-Pods require multiple container for a complete solution, Pods with the same life cicle (created together and distroy together)
+Pods require multiple containers for a complete solution, Pods with the same life cycle (created together and destroyed together)
 In this Pod example, we have two containers, the first one will read data from the volume, and the second one will write data.

 mcp.yaml

 ```yaml
 apiVersion: v1
 kind: Pod